SandyGCabanes/Synthetic-Dataset-Generation-Using-R-Bayes-Algorithm/README.md

 Raw survey data often contains **personally identifiable or sensitive information** (e.g., salary).
 Directly sharing it — even internally — can breach trust or compliance rules.
 This workflow uses a **Bayesian network approach** (`bnlearn` in R) to model relationships between variables, then generates synthetic records that mimic the original dataset’s structure and distributions.
+You can read more about bnlearn here: [bnlearn documentation](https://www.bnlearn.com/documentation/)

 ---